hashicorp/hcp-terraform-operator/docs/api-reference.md

 Workspace to execute the module.
 Only one of the fields `ID` or `Name` is allowed.
+At least one of the fields `ID` or `Name` is mandatory.

 _Appears in:_
 - [ModuleSpec](#modulespec)